joslat/joslat.github.io/_posts/2020-02-29-first-post.md

 I will be adding regularly interesting content, so feel free to let me know what kind of content you'd like to see here.

-Hope to see you soon,
+Hope to see you soon!

 Jose